Zywave/booster/src/_areas/design-system/components/checkboxes.md

 ### Standard Checkboxes

-Standard checkboxes are the most common.
-They allow the user to make selections and quickly move on to the next task.
+Standard checkboxes are the most common types of Checkboxes.
+They allow users to make selections and quickly move on to the next task.

 * Use when the number of options is easy for the user to process, generally fewer than 10.
 * Unless you want to emphasize the selection, these are usually the checkboxes you should use.